Kamadeva: Beliefs and worship

 The deity of Kamadeva along with his consort Rati is included in the pantheon of Vedic-Brahmanical deities such as Shiva and Parvati.
 In Hindu traditions for the marriage ceremony itself, the bride's feet are often painted with pictures of Suka, the parrot vahana of Kamadeva.

 The religious rituals addressed to him offer a means of purification and re-entry into the community.
 Devotion to Kamadeva keeps desire within the framework of the religious tradition.
-Kamadeva appears in many stories and becomes the object of devotional rituals for those seeking health, physical beauty, husbands, wives, and sons.
-In one story Kamadeva himself succumbs to desire, and must then worship his lover in order to be released from this passion and its curse.
+Kamadeva appears in many stories and becomes the object of devotional rituals for those seeking health, and physical beauty, husbands, wives, and sons.
+In one story Kamadeva himself succumbs to desire, and must then worship his lover to be released from this passion and its curse.

 Rituals and festivals

 Holi is a Hindu festival, celebrated in the Indian subcontinent.
 It is sometimes called Madana-Mahotsava or Kama-Mahotsava.
 This festival is mentioned by Jaimini, in his early writings such as Purvamimamsa-sutra, dated c.
 400 BC.

 The Ashoka tree is often planted near temples.
 The tree is said to be a symbol of love and is dedicated to Kamadeva.